 To each of you,

 I was not paying attention.
 Someone at the gay campground in Tennessee said something had happened, he had a radio, but I was busy doing — what?
-Hunting for sex, I suppose, or avoiding the drama of the gay men who took me to this clothing-optional retreat in the middle of the woods.
+Hunting for sex maybe, or avoiding the drama of the gay men who took me to this clothing-optional camp in the middle of the woods.

 There was no cell service so nobody knew where I was.
 As I drove back the next day, the texts came in.
 My sister: Alex did you go to Orlando?
 Then: Please answer me!

 I turned on the radio.
 At first, they said 30 were dead.
 Over the next few hours, the number rose to 50, then finally 49.

 I arrived in Atlanta at dusk.
 I was with my friend Josh and his pack of men.
 Josh was my occasional lover, and when I looked at his face, his eyes turned down, I knew it was the end of our relationship, and it was.
 I can’t say our breakup was a result of the massacre but I link them together in my mind.

 I could have driven to Orlando.
 It wasn’t far.

 Over the following weeks, writing felt pointless.
 People in Florida were giving blood donations and volunteering.
 I thought about going.
 My blood could not be given, but I had two hands, two feet.
 I could do something.

 You were murdered in a place I’d likely visit — a gay club.
 Nearly every weekend, I go to an Atlanta gay bar.
 I realized with horror that anyone could walk into any of them on a Saturday night and spray bullets.